okta/terraform-provider-okta/website/docs/r/group_rule.html.markdown

 - `group_assignments` - (Required) The list of group ids to assign the users to.

 - `expression_type` - (Optional) The expression type to use to invoke the rule.
 The default is `"urn:okta:expression:1.0"`.

 - `expression_value` - (Required) The expression value.

 - `status` - (Optional) The status of the group rule.

+- `remove_assigned_users` - (Optional) This tells the provider to remove users added by this rule from the assigned group after destroying this resource.
+Default is `false`.

 ## Attributes Reference